iem-pranav/contest-landing-page/README.md

 The project is intentionally kept simple and is organized into the following files for easy management:

 .
-├── 📁 contests.js         # <-- Teacher edits this: Contest details
-├── 📁 solutions.js        # <-- Teacher edits this: Solution code

 ├── 📄 index.html                      # Main HTML structure

+├── 📁 scripts

+├────📄 contests.js                     # <-- Teacher edits this: Contest details

+├──── 📄 solutions.js                    # <-- Teacher edits this: Solution code

-├── 📄 script.js           # All application logic
+├──── 📄 script.js                       # All application logic

+├── 📁 styles

-└── 📄 style.css           # All styling and theme rules
+└──── 📄 style.css                       # All styling and theme rules

 📝 How to Add a New Contest
 This is the simple manual workflow for the teacher to add a new contest.
 No coding knowledge is required.